-So many of the defects Adrian and I find as a home inspection company are related to lack of maintenance.
+So many of the defects I find as a home inspector are related to lack of maintenance.

 Below you'll find some simple tips to help your home last longer, look nicer, and function more efficiently!